List of American Pie characters: John and Justin

 The two are often referred to as the "MILF Guys" and are named after their portrayers, though John is the only one to have been referred to by name, which occurred in American Wedding.
 The two first appear in American Pie, where they are seen at Stifler's Party.
 Here they are seen chanting "MILF" at a picture of Stifler's Mom.
 John also is a choir member.
 Though their role was brief and minor, their appearance in the film has been significant as the term "MILF" has since become popular due to the usage in the film by John and Justin.
 They are also friends with the core four Kevin, Jim, Oz and Finch.

 Their next appearance is in American Pie 2 in a slightly larger role.
 They are first seen at Stifler's party, once again.
 They are waiting to get into the bathroom, when they come across Paul Finch, who slept with Stifler's Mom in the first film.
 John and Justin admire Finch and ask him how he did it.
 They are next seen when John, in a memorable scene, urinates off of a balcony and onto Stifler's head, unintentionally.
 Justin covers his back as he does so.
 The two walk off and are not seen again until the climatic party scene at the beach house.
 They are seen getting drunk and partying with various women.
 The last we see of them is the two of them walking off on the beach, with John saying "Am I gonna have a hangover?
 'Cause I want one."

 They reappear in American Wedding, where John's name is revealed for the first time.
 The two serve as two ushers at Jim and Michelle's wedding.
 They are tasked with looking after Jim's grandma, but end up putting her inside a broom closet instead.
-John and Justin are last scene outside of Stifler's Mom's room window, peering in to see her taking a bath, where they see Paul Finch emerge from the water, performing cunnilingus on her.
+John and Justin are last seen outside of Stifler's Mom's room window, peering in to see her taking a bath, where they see Paul Finch emerge from the water, performing cunnilingus on her.
 They once again chant "MILF", before the window steams up and obscures their view as Finch goes back under the water.